What is vasculitis?

 Small vessel vasculitis is also called immune complex small vessel vasculitis.
 The term hypersensitivity vasculitis is used for cutaneous small vessel vasculitis due to known drug or infection.

-There are special types of small vessel vasculitis that present with similar cutaneous signs and should be considered in the differential diagnosis.
+There are particular types of small vessel vasculitis that present with similar cutaneous signs and should be considered in the differential diagnosis.

 - Acute haemorrhagic oedema of infancy